kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 ## Alternative Solution

-Before merging the CRDs solution into the master, create a branch `release-0.1` with the last release of Service Catalog with Aggregated API server.
+Before merging the CRDs solution into the master, create a branch `release-0.1` with the latest release of Service Catalog with Aggregated API Server.
 On the `release-0.1` branch we are still doing the **bug fixing** for this version of Service Catalog but features are not introduced.
 When some bug will be found then we can fix it and still in an easy way create a release with version `0.1.x`

 In the master branch, we have Service Catalog with the CRD approach.
 New releases are created with the `0.2.x` version.
 On master branch, we are doing both the bug fixing and adding new features.

-Such strategy will help us to get new customers cause we will show that the CRD is our new direction on which we want to focus.
+Above strategy will help us to get new CRD customers fast and will show that the CRD is our new direction.

-On the other hand, existing Service Catalog customers will see that the old solution is deprecated and the new features will be available only in the new approach.
+On the other hand, existing Service Catalog customers will see that the old solution is deprecated and will exists till e.g. January 2020,  and all new features will be available with CRDs.
 Thanks to that they will consider updating their system to the newest version as soon as possible cause the goal is to use the CRD solution as Kubernetes community recommends that.

-We can set a reasonable time for supporting bug fixing for the Service Catalog with Aggregated API, e.g. 1 year.
+We can set a reasonable time for supporting bug fixing for the Service Catalog with Aggregated API, e.g. Jan 2020

-With such solution, problems described in the previous section are mitigated.
+Described solution mitigates concerns from the previous section.

 ## Migration Support

-If we want to convince existing customers to use the new Service Catalog version then we need to create a migration guide/scripts.
+We need to create a migration guide/scripts to convince existing customers to use the new Service Catalog version.
 The migration needs to be as simple as possible.

 The migration will be simpler when we will hardcode for a given functionality in Aggregated API.

 #### Details

 The migration logic can be placed in the Service Catalog Helm Chart.
-When someone wants to upgrade existing Service Catalog to the newest one, then he can execute `helm upgrade {release-name} svc-cat/catalog`
+Customers just need to execute `helm upgrade {release-name} svc-cat/catalog`

 Raw scenario:
 - **pre-upgrade hook**